 4. Synthesis.
 We show that in addition to communities expressing heritable variation, they also covary among plant genotypes.
 Communities may constrain and modulate each other through these genetic correlations, such that the ecological and evolutionary dynamics of a diverse array of associated species is mediated by shared connections at the genetic level.
 These findings have important implications for our understanding of the relationships between ecological and evolutionary process, and the organization of biodiversity.

-Key words: Genetic correlations, community phenotype, multi-guild communities, foundation species, dominant species, community evolution, common garden, neutral theory, Mantel test, Populus
+Key words: Genetic correlations, community phenotype, foundation species, dominant species, community evolution, common garden, Mantel test, Populus

 INTRODUCTION